Aaron Botwick is an Assistant Professor of English at Hostos Community College.

 He received his Ph.D. in English from The Graduate Center, CUNY.

-Aaron has been published in The D.H.
+Aaron’s work has also been published in The D.H.
 Lawrence Review, The Harold Pinter Review, and Nabokov Studies.
 In addition to modernism and suicide, his research interests include modern drama, Holocaust literature, and genre fiction.
 He blogs about theater at scribicide.com.